This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Note, I only exported foo for function calls; neither inline variable was exported.
-Compile and run:
+Note that I only exported foo for function calls; neither of the inline variables were exported.
+Compile and run

 addreress of x in main: 0x404020